Jack-Works/ttypescript-browser-like-import-transformer/README.md

 If you are using Node.js, import `@magic-works/ttypescript-browser-like-import-transformer/cjs/node.js`, it will export a `ts.TransformerFactory<SourceFile>`.

-If you are in other environment or you want to modify the behavior of the transformer, use `./es/core.js` and provide related I/O operations to create a `ts.TransformerFactory<SourceFile>`.
+If you are in another environment or you want to modify the behavior of the transformer, use `./es/core.js` and provide related I/O operations to create a `ts.TransformerFactory<SourceFile>`.

 Once you get the `ts.TransformerFactory<SourceFile>`, you can use it like